-Quick Links to the North Vancouver Island Marine Plan and Marine Plan Overview
+Quick Links to the North Vancouver Island Marine Plan, Marine Plan Overview and Annual Report

 The North Vancouver Island plan area is home to the Kwakw’ka’wakw group of First Nations and lies between northern Vancouver Island and B.C.’s mainland.
 There are many islands, inlets and fjords within the area, which is characterized by its natural beauty and biodiversity of species and ecosystems.
 Major water bodies include Queen Charlotte Sound, Queen Charlotte Strait, Johnstone Strait, Smith Inlet, Seymour Inlet, Knight Inlet and Bute Inlet.